Travel.State.Gov > International Travel > Country Information > Qatar International Travel Information

 Charitable activities, both religious and non-religious, must be approved in advance by the Ministry of Social Affairs.

 See our following webpages for details:

+Women Travelers: Unaccompanied expatriate women may be verbally and/or physically harassed.
 In deference to Islamic culture, avoid wearing sleeveless shirts, halter-tops, or shorts.
 Only wear athletic clothing in public when engaged in sports activities.

 See our travel tips for Women Travelers.

 Journalists: Journalists, including independent content creators and vloggers, need specific visas and permissions to use photography and videography equipment, or to conduct interviews or reporting within Qatar.
 There is no legal guarantee of press freedom or freedom of expression in Qatar.

 Photography: Photographing local people in Qatar, particularly women, is illegal without permission.

 Please visit the Embassy's COVID-19 page for more information on COVID-19 in Qatar.

 Modern medical facilities and Western-style pharmacies are available.
 Doctors and hospitals expect immediate cash payment for health services.